liujunhong2/Anroid2/README.md

-This is a record of Andriod development learning.
+This is a record of Android development learning.